emmaking-smith/Modular_Latent_Space/README.md

 ## Getting Your Bearings
 Please use the following modules as a guide when setting up finetuning on your own tasks.
 Examples of regression (MAE) tasks can be found in the Toxicity, Buchwald, and Suzuki directories.
 An example of a classification task can be found in the Fragrance directory.

+We have a [user's guide](https://github.com/emmaking-smith/Modular_Latent_Space/blob/master/User_Guide.pdf) (User_Guide.pdf) that will walk users through transfer learning from the foundational model to Buchwald-Hartwig yield prediction using Ahneman *et al.*'s data.

 ## MPNN
 Modules and code associated with the base message passing neural network (MPNN).
 * The core message passing neural network used to pretrain on crystal structure data and for each finetuning task.